mjordan/test_rest_server/README.md

 # Test REST Server

 Simple utility class for creating a local web server suitable for testing REST clients.
 It uses PHP's built-in web server to provide HTTP responses complete with status code, headers, and body.
-You provide the details of the expected response in your PHPUnit test, which your client-under-test has complete access to.
+You provide the details of the expected response when you instantiate the server in your PHPUnit test.
+Your client-under-test has complete access to this response.
 You can also add complex logic to your test server using "templates".

 ## Requirements